Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Extensions and a Sketch of a Derivation with the Replica Method

-Note that \eqref{eq:hard_Thold} is a hard thresholding function for scalar input $y$.
-To proceed further, we need to fix the marginal distribution $\pi(x)$ of the non-zero components in \eqref{eq:true_sourcesym_pdf_k_extended}.
+which is just hard thresholding estimator of scalar input \eqref{eq:scalar_true_ymod}, given mismatched model \eqref{eq:scalar_post_ymod}.
+To proceed further, we need to fix the marginal distribution $\pi(x)$ of the non-zero components in \eqref{eq:true_sourcesym_pdf_k}.
 For the special case of Gaussian distribution, some algebra provides the following result.

 \begin{example} Let $\pi(x) = \Gpdf{x}(0;\,1)$, that is, consider the case of Gaussian marginals $\eqref{eq:true_sourcesym_pdf_k}$ with the rotationally invariant setup and general problem \eqref{eq:CS_Standard_Problem_LS} with the ``zero-norm'' regularization given by \eqref{eq:l0-norm}.
 Define a function